QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: QUASAR Algorithm

 \subsection{Crossover}

-QUASAR uses binomial crossover with a dynamic crossover rate ($CR_i$), inversely proportional to the solution's fitness rank.
-This mechanism ensures that unstable solutions have a higher chance of inheriting components from the new mutant vector $\mathbf{v}_i$.
+QUASAR uses binomial crossover with a dynamic crossover rate ($CR_i$) inversely proportional to the solution's fitness rank.
+The best solutions are rapidly recombined to maximize both exploration and exploitation through synergy with global and local mutations.

-The raw crossover rate ($CR_{raw},i$) for the $i$-th solution is calculated based on its rank ($rank_i$), where $rank=1$ corresponds to the best solution (lowest fitness).
-The final dynamic crossover rate $CR_i$ is capped at a minimum of $0.33$:
+The raw crossover rate ($CR_\text{raw},i$) for the $i$-th solution is calculated based on its rank ($\textit{rank}_i \in [0,N-1]$), where $\textit{rank}=0$ corresponds to the best solution (lowest objective function value).
+The final dynamic crossover rate $CR_i$ is capped at a minimum of $0.33$.
+This mechanism ensures that the best solutions have a higher chance of inheriting components from the new mutant vector $\mathbf{v}_i$.

 The trial vector $\mathbf{u}_i$ is then generated component-wise ($n$ dimension) using binomial crossover, comparing a uniform random number $\text{rand}(0,1)$ against $CR_i$: